Four reasons for regulation:

 - All staff delivering ‘reserved activities’ should hold a regulated sector qualification to a minimum of Level 3, preferably with directors qualified to Level 4.

-The Ministry for Housing, Communities and Local Government (MHCLG) has released a report on the recommendations of the working group proposals for a new regulatory framework to cover estate agents across the UK and letting and managing agents in England.
+The Regulation of Property Agents working group has proposed a new regulatory framework focused on estate agents in the UK and letting and managing agents in England.

 Propertymark has responded to the Overarching Code of Practice for Residential Property Agents consultation, welcoming the proposals, and calling for the Code to be strengthened in four key areas to further support the industry.